-Cryptocurrency is the digital or virtual currency, which uses encryption techniques to regulate the generation of units of currency.
-In numerous type of cryptocurrency, Bitcoin is the most popular one and is also known as first decentralized virtual currency.
+Cryptocurrency is a kind of digital or virtual coinage that uses an encryption technique in order to standardize the generation set of currency unit.
+In numerous types of cryptocurrency, Bitcoin is one of the most renowned one and is also termed as first decentralized virtual currency.
 It provides a solution to double spending problem without interference of third party.
 Still the increasing trend of bitcoin has come under government's eyes and according to our current finance minister it is more like any other Ponzi scheme, which is presumed to cause real and heightened risk of investment bubble and is thought to give rise to sudden and prolonged crash exposing investor.
 And hence, is constrained of use in India.

-Legal status of bitcoins vary from country to country.
-Some countries like Australia, Canada and Germany, have legalized its use as earned income as per rule of bitcoin but in other countries, it is used illegally or in non-uniformity in the legalization.
+Lawful position of bitcoins vary from nation to nation.
+Some states like Australia, Canada and Germany, have legalized its use as earned income as per rule of bitcoin but in other countries, it is used illegally or in non-uniformity in the legalization.
 In this review paper, we focus on legality and regulatory framework of bitcoin in India.